wzulfikar/lifelog/programming/js/handle_ajax_form_using_jquery.md

 ### Spec

 This code meant to handle submission of ajax form, eliminating boilerplate code.
-Put the handler in, example, layout page or `handler.js` and put the triggers together with your ajax form.
+Put the *handler* in – for example, your layout page or your `helper.js` if you've one and put the *triggers* together with your ajax form.

 - url of ajax will be form's action
 - method of ajax will be form's method